 There are a number of different types of child neglect and abuse.
 The types sometimes occur at the same time.
 The four main types are

-Additionally, intentionally causing, lying about, or exaggerating medical symptoms in a child that results in potentially harmful medical interventions is a form of abuse called child abuse in a medical setting Child abuse in a medical setting Child neglect is withholding essential things from children.
-Child abuse is doing harmful things to children.
-Some factors that increase the risk of child neglect and abuse are poverty, drug... read more .
+Additionally, intentionally causing, lying about, or exaggerating medical symptoms in a child that results in potentially harmful medical interventions is a form of abuse called child abuse in a medical setting Child abuse in a medical setting Child maltreatment includes all types of abuse and neglect of a child under the age of 18 by a parent, caregiver, or another person in a custodial role (for example, clergy, coach, or teacher)... read more .

 Neglect is the failure to provide for or meet a child’s basic physical, emotional, educational, and medical needs.
 Parents or caregivers may leave a child in the care of a person who is known to be abusive, or they may leave a young child unattended.
 There are many forms of neglect.